Johnson & Johnson, Under Fire, Has Track Record Of Weathering Trouble

 Divan said Johnson & Johnson could have more exposure from a different series of lawsuits involving its baby powder.
 Last year, a jury in St. Louis ordered Johnson & Johnson to pay $4.7 billion to women who developed ovarian cancer after using its talcum powder.
 The company is appealing.

 The stakes in this and similar cases are particularly high for the company, because they threaten its trustworthiness.
-Consumers know Johnson & Johnson best through its array of baby products — baby oil, baby shampoo and baby powder — which have been around for generations.
+Consumers know Johnson & Johnson best through its array of baby products — baby oil, baby shampoo and baby powder — that have been around for generations.

 In December, Reuters reported that Johnson & Johnson had known for decades that the raw material in talcum powder could be contaminated with asbestos and sought to cover it up.
 The report triggered a 10% drop in the company's stock price.
 J&J called the report "false and inflammatory."